Saudi women's rights activist Loujain al-Hathloul released from prison

 Earlier this week, a Saudi appeals court rejected Hathloul's torture claims, the family said on Twitter.

 During her detention, Hathloul received multiple awards, including the 2019 PEN America award.
-Three other women's rights activists who were arrested alongside Hathloul — Nassima al-Sada, Nouf Abdulaziz and Maya'a al-Zahrani — remain in detention, according Amnesty International.
-Sada and Abdulaziz are also PEN America award recipients.
+Two other women's rights activists who were arrested alongside Hathloul -- Nassima al-Sada and Maya'a al-Zahrani -- remain in detention, according Amnesty International.
+Sada is also a PEN America award recipient.

-Asked if Hathloul's siblings, who have been a driving force behind an international campaign for their sister's release, will be able to speak to her on the phone after her release from detention, Walid said: "I don't know.
-We're going to have to wait and see."
+Hathloul's siblings, who have been a driving force behind an international campaign for her release, posted a photo of their sister at home on Wednesday.
+"Oh mother, oh mother, this is the most beautiful day of my life.
+Loujain is in my family home," tweeted Alia al-Hathloul.
+"We made it, siblings ... we got her out."